McLean Hospital 115 Mill Street Belmont, MA 02478

 Our residential program focuses on treating individuals with a diagnosis of bipolar disorder or a psychotic disorder who would benefit from individualized treatment.

-Upon admission, our case managers meet with the family, in person or by phone, for patient history and general information related to the patient.
+Upon admission, our clinical social workers meet with the family, in person or by phone, for patient history and general information related to the patient.
 Weekly communication, phone calls and/or scheduled meetings, is a standard part of treatment.
 Family therapy is recommended if clinically appropriate.

 Except during treatment commitment times or when curfew is observed from 11 pm - 6 am, smoking is allowed in designated outdoor areas only.
 No smoking is allowed inside any of our buildings.

 Visiting hours begin after 4:30 pm Monday through Friday, as visitors are encouraged to wait until the treatment day is completed, and as arranged with the case manager on weekends.
 All visits are approved by the case manager.

 Residents are allowed to hold and use their cell phones and computers, except during treatment, with some guidelines to prevent disruption of the program and other residents.

 Privacy is of the utmost importance to Appleton and we ensure confidentiality through our highly trained, professional and discreet staff.
 No third party, whether known to the resident or not, has access to medical records, health information, or any information about a resident’s stay without prior, written authorization from the resident.

 From helpful online resources to self-help groups and more, McLean Hospital is committed to providing support and mental health education to aid patients and families on the path to recovery.